 Every cook has their favourite magic ingredients that can be relied on to give a dish an extra dimension.
 Anchovies are one; balsamic vinegar is another.
 And Port is another.

 Does this sound like a recipe for domestic disaster, a way of turning the kitchen into a battleground for custody of the decanter?
 Cooks are ruthless creatures, and quite capable of seizing Vintage Port from the dining room to add to the stockpot.
-So maintain domestic harmony by buying a bottle of Ruby in the fridge just for cooking.
+So maintain domestic harmony by buying a bottle of Ruby Port in the fridge just for cooking.

 Port is useful in cooking because of its strong, fruity flavours, and because of its sweetness.
 It’s a natural pick-me-up for game dishes, but adding a slug of Port to the juices of roasting beef or lamb works, too.
-The British (and, indeed, the Germans, the French, the Persians…) have always like the combination of savoury meat and sweet fruit.
+The British (and, indeed, the Germans, the French, the Persians) have always liked the combination of savoury meat and sweet fruit.
 Port as a seasoning in cooking falls simply and subtly into that tradition.

 Then there are the sauces based on Port, where it’s not just an invisible improver but a key ingredient.
 And then there are desserts, where Port gives a grown-up dimension and an added silkiness.
 The trick, as ever, is not to overdo it.
 Port in the kitchen is best kept slightly mysterious.
 If your guests start asking if it’s LBV or Tawny they can taste, it’s time to rein back.

-10. Buy Port as a christening present to lay down
+10. Buy port as a christening present to lay down